apache/axis-axis2-java-core/modules/tool/axis2-xsd2java-maven-plugin/src/site/markdown/usage.md

 Usage
 -----

-The XSD2Java plugin offers a single goal:
+axis2-xsd2java-maven-plugin offers two goals: `generate-sources` and `generate-test-sources`.

-* xsd2java (default): Reads one or more XSD-files class and generates the corresponding Java Axis2 ADB beans.
+Both read one or more XSD files and generate the corresponding ADB beans, but they differ in the phases in which they expect to be executed.
+Use `generate-sources` if the generated classes should become part of the artifact produced by the Maven module; use `generate-test-sources` if the generated code is only used by the unit tests.

 To run the plugin, add the following section to your POM: